 If you’re looking into graduate studies, is online learning right for you?
 To answer that question, it helps to know how these courses are envisioned and what they require of teachers and students.

 “Online education is not for every type of content.
 It’s not for every type of student.
-And it’s not for every faculty member or instructor,” said Sarah Steinberg, CEO of Frogstone Strategies, an education consulting firm, and an instructor in Georgetown University’s graduate program in Higher Education Administration.
+And it’s not for every faculty member or instructor,” said Sarah Steinberg, CEO of Frogstone Strategies, an education consulting firm, and an instructor in Georgetown University’s Master's in Higher Education Administration program.
 “And that’s a very important thing to keep in mind.”